 ¼ cup (60 mL) water

-2 tsp Bisto gravy granules, mixed into a paste in 30 mL water
+2 tsp Bisto gravy granules or cornstarch, mixed with a little water

 ½ tsp garlic powder, or fine granules